-Prisma Health hospitals in the Upstate amassed 25 Certified Zero Harm Awards from the S.C.
+Prisma Health-Upstate hospitals amassed 25 Certified Zero Harm Awards from the S.C.
 Hospital Association in FY20.
 The awards, given semiannually, recognize hospitals when no preventable hospital-acquired infections of a specific nature are recorded during the reporting period.